17media/vmo-lib/README.md

 1. Install from github
 `yarn add https://github.com/17media/vmo-lib.git`

 2. Use components or hooks with vmo-frontend.
-See playground folder for use case
+See Playground folder for use case

+3. copy paste whole components file in template can quickly make custom components.
+See Template folder

 ### lib